 Degenerative spine conditions are the most common culprits behind a pinched nerve.
 The spine consists of vertebrae, intervertebral discs, facet joints, muscles, tendons and ligaments.
 As we age, the cartilaginous areas, namely the joints and discs, begin to deteriorate and weaken.
 Discs can rupture or bulge, while joints can develop bone spurs.
 It is possible that these abnormalities remain asymptomatic.
 However, if free passage of nearby nerves is impeded, symptoms of pain, tingling and numbness can radiate along the course of the nerve.
 Symptoms caused by pinched nerve are associated with depression and insomnia.

 The distribution of symptoms caused by a pinched nerve can vary depending where along the course of the spinal cord they arise.
 Neural compression in the cervical (neck) region can produce symptoms that spread through the shoulders, arms, hands and fingers, while the same condition in the thoracic spine (middle back) may cause symptoms around the rib cage and area of kidneys.
 The lumbar spine (lower back) is most commonly the site of pinched nerves.
 “Sciatica” is a term used to describe symptoms that begin in the lower back and spread through the buttocks, legs, knees, feet and toes.

 If conservative treatment has failed to help you find satisfactory pain relief of symptoms, the experts at Laser Spine Institute may be able to help you find relief from neck or back pain.
 Our surgeons perform minimally invasive nerve decompression procedures that are a more effective alternative to traditional open spine surgery.
-Contact us for more information or to request a complimentary review of your MRI or CT scan.
+Contact us for more information.